dallinb/yandiff/branches/release-0.3/README.txt

 Both baseline and observation are stored in files generated via nmap’s -oX switch for XML output.

-xndiff is a complete rewrite of ndiff written by James Levine, except where ndiff used nmap’s "grepable" output, xndiff reads XML output.
+Xndiff is loosely based on ndiff written by James Levine, except where ndiff used nmap’s "grepable" output, xndiff reads XML output using Nmap::Parser.